pryv/dev-site/README.md

 `make setup` sets up the environment.

-**Note:** the setup command will install a dependency to pryv/service-core.
+**Note:** The setup command will install the node dependencies as well as the following external dependencies:
-By default, it will target the branch defined inside the setup script.
-If you want to use another branch, use `make setup core=my_branch` instead.
+- pryv/service-core
+- pryv/test-results

+See `dev-env/setup.sh` for more details.

 ### Build & publish